 - Many other incidents

-Wrongful death lawsuits are intended to help family members replace a wage earner's future income, pay for medical and funeral expenses, and provide compensation for mental anguish, lost love and affection, and other losses.
+A wrongful death attorney may be able to help family members seek compensation to replace a wage earner's future income, pay for medical and funeral expenses, and provide compensation for mental anguish, lost love and affection, and other losses.
 In a wrongful death or survival lawsuit, you can seek financial compensation for:

 - Lost wages the deceased could have been expected to earn over a lifetime